Home > Technology

 Power stations are basically big batteries neatly packaged in a housing along with a solar charge controller, an inverter, a DC circuit, an AC charger (for recharging it through household receptacles), and garnished with various outlets for plugging in electric devices.
 They are primarily classified by their capacity in watt-hours (Wh), but depending on what you want to use them for, there are other important features to consider as well.

-While portable power has been around for a while, it’s only in the last five or so years that it’s really come into its own thanks to leaps in lithium battery and inverter technology.
-Just in the last year we’ve watched some of them evolve rapidly, while also coming down in price.
+While portable power has been around for a while, it’s only in the last five or so years that it’s really come into its own, thanks to leaps in lithium battery and inverter technology.
+In the last year, we’ve watched some of them evolve rapidly while also coming down in price.

 The power station industry is also pretty cutthroat, and we liken it to the electric bicycle market.
-There are evermore off-brands jumping in the game, with some repackaged straight from sources overseas.
+More off-brands are jumping in the game, with some repackaged straight from sources overseas.
 Some are quality, but others are opaque about performance.
 If you don’t see specs like battery chemistry and charging rates on the website, be wary because it probably means they’re hiding something.

 Capacity (Watt-Hours)